evadne/gemini-notes/README.md

 	./adb shell settings put system font_scale 1.33
 	./adb shell settings put global policy_control …

-#### Limitations

-Overscan not respected by lock screen.
+Limitations: Overscan not respected by lock screen.
 I understand that some Navigation Bar removal applications are implemented as IMEs but in my view this really needs to be done by Planet as an user-toggled option when baking new system images.
 Any other solution would involve an ungoodly amout of hacks.

+#### Implementation (w/ Root)

+1. Flash `patched_boot.img` from Planet into boot volume.
+2. Reboot and install Magisk Manager.
+Set “superuser” to always deny, and do not give root to any app nor ADB.
+3. Install Hide Navigation Bar module.
+4. Reboot.
+5. Undo any wm tweaks as previously done.

+Re-flash original bootloader from Planet if/when they add this as a switch in their own ROM.

 ## Miscellaneous

+### Other Magisk Modules

+-  Cloudflare DNS 4 Magisk
+-  IOS 11.1 Emoji

 ### Windows Flashing